 The name “Omsk” refers to the Siberian city in which Dostoevsky was exiled for discussing banned literature in Tsarist Russia, an indication of the collective’s belief in the radical and divisive potential of art.
 Omsk Social Club’s interactive and durational installations push participants beyond immediate, visceral reactions.
 Responding to digital culture with purpose and depth, it is fitting that Omsk often refer to their events as ceremonies.

-During their residency at Callie’s, Omsk will open up the studio space to local practitioners to experiment with alternative working methods, while working on a large-scale interactive installation that aims to guide the participants into an ecology of the mind.
+During their residency at Callie’s in fall 2020, Omsk opened up the studio space to local practitioners to experiment with alternative working methods, while working on a large-scale interactive installation aiming to guide participants into an ecology of the mind.